LucaCanali/sparkMeasure/docs/Instrument_Python_code.md

     stagemetrics.save_data(aggregatedDF, "/tmp/stagemetrics_report_test2")
 ```

-Note: if you want to collect metrics at the task execution level, you can use TaskMetrics instead of StamgeMetrics.
+Note: if you want to collect metrics at the task execution level, you can use TaskMetrics instead of StageMetrics.
-The details are discussed in the [examples for Python shell and notebook](docs/Python_shell_and_Jupyter.md).
+The details are discussed in the [examples for Python shell and notebook](https://github.com/LucaCanali/sparkMeasure/blob/master/docs/Python_shell_and_Jupyter.md).

 ### Run sparkMeasure using the packaged version from Maven Central